vdclab/vdclab-wiki/JGI-IMG-VR.md

 - Genome browser that can be used for finding specific genes/functions or to compare genomes.
 - The website also offers searchable OMICS data.
 - Finding genes is painful, poor user interface in general but they have tools and genomes that no one else has.
+- Good for phylogenetic query searches.

 ## Ease of use
 - Offers a quick search function and also a more in-depth broswer.
 Has an outdated look but is quite functional.
 - Able to filter protein function data with Pfam, KEGG, phenotypes, and other types of annotations from other websites.
-- Clunky and poor graphics
+- Clunky and poor graphics.

 ## Citation